 Go for a hike

 The Mont Rochelle Nature Reserve is part of the Boland Biosphere Reserve and it’s just what you need to either build up an appetite or walk off your lunch.
 This is Franschhoek’s most beautiful spot for hiking and you’ll find yourself high up on along Franschhoek Pass – the ideal location for many photo stops.
 Choose between shorter, 2-hour hikes or day hikes.
-Permits are available through the Tourism Office, Huguenot Museum and Protea Hotel.
+Permits are available through the Mont Rochelle website, Tourism Office and Huguenot Museum.